andrei-markeev/finnlingo/README.md

 See more details in the "Finnish on Duolingo" Facebook group: https://www.facebook.com/groups/finnishonduolingo/

+**Update**: at last, Finnish is in the Incubator! :)

+Working version of the app with some test content can be found here: https://finnlingo.now.sh You can create your own courses or use existing courses in the app.
+It might be possible to create courses for other languages than Finnish too.

 ## Contributing

 Development can be done on Mac, Windows or Linux.